petwa93/watson-research-group/content/people/index.md

       # Choose which groups/teams of users to display.
       #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
       user_groups:
+          - Group Leader
+          - Postdocs
-          - Principal Investigators
+          - PhD Students
-          - Researchers
+          - Honours Students
-          - Grad Students
+          - Masters Students
           - Administration
           - Visitors
           - Alumni
+          - Collaborators
       sort_by: Params.last_name
       sort_ascending: true
     design: